Martyn Joseph at Cecil Sharp House

 If you haven’t heard Martyn Joseph’s music before, go out and buy his album, and make sure witnessing him perform is on your bucket list.
 Martyn Joseph, like the best folk artists, is a storyteller; his songs, his conversation, everything about him is a rambling, whimsical story that will stand the test of time and enthral audiences for years to come.

-Watch a video for Beyond Us here:
+Watch the video for Beyond Us here: